-HOW TO MAKE SHEET PAN SHRIMP FAJITAS
+HOW DO YOU MAKE SHEET PAN SHRIMP FAJITAS?

 - Start off by tossing the vegetables and shrimp with olive oil, lime juice, chili powder, cumin, smoked paprika, garlic powder, salt and black pepper.
 Or if you already have favorite brand of fajita seasoning, you can certainly use that instead.

 - Spread everything into a nice and even layer onto a large rimmed sheet pan.